luser-dr00g/inca/README3.md

 defined by its implementation if/where the behavior disagrees with the documentation).

 Each rewrite has begun with the J incunabulum to which I then apply edits.
-Not only that, but I retype I from my handwritten notebook copy.
+Not only that, but I retype it from my handwritten notebook copy.
 This passes the code through my brain and fingers even though I'm merely "copying".

 Each additional feature or change is made compilable (and usually tested and apparently